BoogeyMan24/Solar-System-Simulator-V2/README.md

 ![3-Body-Orbit-shortened](https://github.com/BoogeyMan24/Solar-System-Simulator-V2/assets/76151726/1d923d22-c61f-4a0e-a74d-c6c918498c15)

-*Sorry about bad quality, it wouldn't let me upload larger files*
+*Sorry about bad quality, in reality it is very smooth (>2000 fps) and high definition.
+It wouldn't let me upload larger file sizes and the compression is ruthless*

 ### I have set a few modifiers on the 3 body orbit to make it move faster and be more visible